Andrebtk/Perceptron-implementation/README.md

-# perceptron
+Implementation of a basic perceptron in python

-This is a basic application of a Perceptron in python Go see the source code to understand how a basic Perceptron work's
+This is a basic application of a Perceptron in python.
+Go see the source code to understand how a basic Perceptron work's